Daniel-KM/Omeka-S-module-BulkImport/README.md

 The config can be selected in the first form.
-New config can be added in the directory "data/mapping" of the module (default ones) or in the directory "files/mapping" of Omeka (user ones).
+New config can be added in the directory "data/mapping" of the module (default ones) or in the directory "files/mapping" of Omeka (user ones, deprecated: use config files).
 They can be edited online in the menu "Mappings" too.

 ### Config files